MinhDuyNguyen2812/Designing-and-Implementing-Data-Pipeline/README.md

 Data Persistence: Implementation of serialization and deserialization techniques.

 Setup Instructions
-Clone the repository: git clone [repository-link]
+Clone the repository: git clone [https://github.com/MinhDuyNguyen2812/Designing-and-Implementing-Data-Pipeline.git]

 Navigate to the desired project or learning module.